 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kalamazoo is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kalamazoo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kalamazoo who work in office and administrative support (13.18%), sales jobs (12.31%), and food service (9.88%).
+Overall, Kalamazoo is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kalamazoo who work in office and administrative support (12.62%), sales jobs (11.38%), and food service (9.89%).

-The per capita income in Kalamazoo in 2010 was $19,242, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $76,968 for a family of four.
+The per capita income in Kalamazoo in 2010 was $22,146, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $88,584 for a family of four.
 However, Kalamazoo contains both very wealthy and poor people as well.
-Kalamazoo also has one of the higher rates of people living in poverty in the nation, with 33.94% of its population below the federal poverty line.
+Kalamazoo also has one of the higher rates of people living in poverty in the nation, with 31.04% of its population below the federal poverty line.

 The most common language spoken in Kalamazoo is English.
 Other important languages spoken here include Spanish and Arabic.